 Nominations are to include one set of the following:

-- Electronic copy of single piece of work for which award should be judged.
-This may be a single paper, a small group of highly connected papers, another form of scholarly output, or evidence clearly demonstrating impact.
-If a nominated paper is co-authored or multi-authored please clearly identify the contribution of the candidate and the contributions of other authors.
+- Electronic copy of the single piece of work for which the award should be judged.
+This may be a single book, article, chapter or other paper, another form of scholarly output; or evidence clearly demonstrating impact.
+If a nominated piece of work is co-authored or multi-authored, please clearly identify the contribution of the candidate and the contributions of other authors

 - Electronic copy of certificate of highest research qualification.